orbs-network/website/content/white-papers/helix-consensus-whitepaper/paper.md

 image: /assets/img/white-papers/helix-consensus-whitepaper.png
 ---

 An introduction to Helix, a decentralized, scalable and fair consensus algorithm.

-\*A concise version of this paper is now in proceedings of the 26th IEEE International Conference on Network Protocols (ICNP ’18).
-For citations, please refer to the official IEEE page at [https://ieeexplore.ieee.org/document/8526804](https://ieeexplore.ieee.org/document/8526804 "link")
+This novel consensus algorithm which is based on PBFT was developed by the Orbs team together with the Technion - Israel Institute of Technology.
+A concise version of this paper is in proceedings of the 26th IEEE International Conference on Network Protocols (ICNP ’18).
+For citations, please refer to the official IEEE page at https://ieeexplore.ieee.org/document/8526804